 Our Palm Springs carpal tunnel syndrome attorneys have represented hundreds of clients in workers’ compensation cases throughout the years.
 These clients worked in a variety of professions and not all of them involved typing on a keyboard for hours on end each week.
 Some of the clients we’ve represented came from the following professions:

 - Construction workers

-- Carpal tunnel syndrome is responsible for more days away from work than any other injury
+- Carpal tunnel syndrome is the biggest cause of the most days missed at work than any other injury

 - The most common reason for surgery on the hand or the wrist annually in the United States is carpal tunnel syndrome